Witiko/doctoral-thesis/defense.md

 task that is closely related to semantic text similarity and information retrieval. ↷

+% Section 4.2.7: Joint Token and Sentence Embeddings of Text and Math

 Both token embeddings and sentence embeddings can be trained on multimodal input data that contain both text and math.
 This allows the embeddings to capture the relationship between words and math symbols.
 However, prior work